kn2tod/pistar-mmdvm-log-backup-restores/README.txt

 ---

-Backups are scheduled every 10 minutes and usually cover most operating sitatations.
+Backups are scheduled every 10 minutes and usually cover most operating situtations.
 Backups are also taken as part of a regulary initiated shutdown/reboot.
 If the system shuts down unexpectedly (power outage), some log data may be lost.